History of wound care: Ancient Egypt

-Ancient Greece
+Ancient Greece and Rome

 As tribal healers developed into doctors, it spurred on a primitive pharmaceutical industry that included traders who would travel overseas bringing herbs that would be used for specific wounds.
 Soon, like most industries, patients began to skip the doctors altogether and purchased the herbs directly from the traders who were also aware of the effects and quantities that should be taken while also informing their "patients" of them.
 These merchants that supplied people with herbs were known as rhizotomiki, or gatherers of roots, in Ancient Greece.
 The earliest known list of herbs and remedies was probably written for these herbal merchants.
 The earliest known to men is the Rhizotomika of Diocles of Carustius, a student of Greek philosopher Aristotle.
 This book includes the author's observation of the effects of the herbal medicine on specific parts of the human body.
 This then became the beginning of scientific research on herbal remedies on humans, which has been modified and significantly changed from modern wound remedies.

 The Greeks also acknowledged the importance of wound closure, and were the first to differentiate between acute and chronic wounds, calling them "fresh" and "non-healing", respectively.
 Galen of Pergamum, a Greek surgeon who served Roman gladiators circa 120–201 A.D., made many contributions to the field of wound care.
 The most important was the acknowledgment of the importance of maintaining wound-site moisture to ensure successful closure of the wound.